fluencelabs/docs/docs/build-mvm/overview/getting_started.md

 "Hi, Fluence"
 ```

 Congratulations!
-You just scaffolded your first Fluence project and executed your first *Hello World* on a remote peer on the *kras* network.
+You just scaffolded your first Fluence project and executed your first *Hello World* on a remote peer on the *dar* test network.
 We'll revisit our *Hello World* project in the [Quickstart](../Quickstarts/your_first_lambda.md) section.